SimonYuvarlak/Working-With-User-Controlled-Wallets/check_wallet_status/tutorial.md

 # Check Wallet Status

-Congrulations on creating your first user controlled wallet.
+Congratulations on creating your first user controlled wallet.
 In this lesson, you will you will have the first look at the wallet you created.

 ## How To Check Wallet Status